deesclouds/technical-questions/css-interview-questions.md

 - **Use:**
 - **Example:**

-- [x] What are the advantages/disadvantages of using CSS preprocessors?
+- [x] What are the advantages/disadvantages of using CSS preprocessor?
 - **Explanation:**
 - **Use:**
 - **Example:**

-- [x] Describe what you like and dislike about the CSS preprocessors you have used?
+- [x] Describe what you like and dislike about the CSS preprocessor you have used?
 - **Explanation:**
 - **Use:**
 - **Example:**